 As the cultural heart and capital of Croatia, Zagreb, unsurprisingly, presents a variety of attractions to keep travellers busy.
 If you’re only able to spend one day in Zagreb, make sure that you stretch your legs: This is a fantastic walking city with miles of stone streets leading you past centuries-old buildings.
 The city also has a lively nightlife scene in the Lower Town.

-Zagreb is one of the best destinations in Croatia for travellers, which makes it a shame to spend just 24 hours in the city.
-Luckily, this still gives you enough time to hit some of the best attractions.
+Despite the growing popularity of the country’s coastal cities, Zagreb is still one of the best destinations in Croatia for travellers; it’s a shame to spend just 24 hours in the city.
+Luckily, this still gives you enough time to hit some of the best attractions!

 Don’t know which sites to visit first?
 Start planning your trip with this complete 1-day Zagreb itinerary…

 - What to do in Zagreb in 24 hours: A complete 1-day itinerary

 - Start your day in the centre of the city at Ban Jelacic

 - Watch traditional folk dancers outside of Zagreb Cathedral

 - Take a ride to Upper Town on the Funicular Railway